MicroEJ/docs/SDK6UserGuide/veePortCreate.rst

             }

-        - Create an empty file named ``configuration.properties`` at the root of the project.
+        - Create an empty file named ``configuration.properties`` at the root of the module.
           This file allows to configure all the components of the VEE Port.

         You should get a VEE Port configuration project that looks like: